-Ontario OSC (Canada) contacted market intermediaries about marketing practices that encouraged increased and quick trading of crypto asset.
-Additionally, intermediaries were also asked to remove messaging that implied OSC approval of their fitness or conduct or to comply with requirements when
+Ontario OSC (Canada) contacted market intermediaries about marketing practices that encouraged increased and quick trading of crypto assets.
+Additionally, intermediaries were also asked to remove messaging that implied OSC approval of their fitness for conduct or to comply with requirements when using another registered firm's name.
+The OSC has also actively updated its investor warning and alerts list to name unregistered market intermediaries that

-In re Charles Schwab & Co., Inc., et al., Exchange Act Release No. 95087 (June 13, 2022) (settled order).
+&lt;sup>91 In re Charles Schwab & Co., Inc., et al., Exchange Act Release No. 95087 (June 13, 2022) (settled order).